 General research and interpretation of Latvia’s older and later art-historical phenomena in line with up to date standards is aimed at producing scientifically grounded conclusions, fostering studies and preservation of cultural values as well as establishing the specificity of Latvia’s art in the European context.
 Results of this project are implemented in the series of books, seven volumes in total.
 Three volumes have been published up to now; the most recent publication was released in 2019.

 Organising annual Boris Wipper Memorial Readings followed by editions of collected articles from the series Materials for Latvian Art History.

 Publication of the scientific magazine Art History and Theory (since 2003) aimed to introduce the latest achievements in art history and theory to the specialists of the field and other interested people in Latvia and abroad.
 Articles are available for the international audience in Central and Eastern European Online Library (CEEOL).
-The magazine is indexed at the Central European Journal of Social Sciences and Humanities (CEJSH) and Kunstbibliotheken-Fachverbund Florenz-München-Rom (Kubikat).
+The magazine is indexed at the Central European Journal of Social Sciences and Humanities (CEJSH) and Kunstbibliotheken-Fachverbund Florenz-München-Rom (Kubikat), SCOPUS.